 Thin Film Encapsulation (TFE)

-With regular (rigid) OLED panels, the solution is simple - you can use a strong glass sheet.
-Glass is a great barrier, and it is widely used in the display industry and so easy to
+With regular (rigid) OLED panels, one can use a glass sheet.
+Glass is a great barrier, and it is widely used in the display industry and so easy to handle.

-For flexible panel, rigid glass is obviously not an option, and in such panels producers use different techniques, collectively referred to as Thin Film Encapsulation, or TFE.
+For flexible panel, rigid glass is not a a good option, and in such panels producers use different techniques, collectively referred to as Thin Film Encapsulation, or TFE.
 TFE is a multi-layer film, made from alternating organic and inorganic layers.

 Most organic layer TFEs use an inkjet printing process.
-Inkjet printing is usually associated with micro-scale OLED deposition, but the technology can also be used to deposit organic TFE materials.
-Kateeva (an OLED inkjet printing pioneer) has launched an encapsulation inkjet printer system towards the end of 2014, and in 2016 the company announced that it secured the "vast majority" of available TFE orders, and its customers include the world's largest flat-panel display makers in three key Asia regions.
+Inkjet printing is used to deposit the organic TFE materials.
+Kateeva launched an encapsulation inkjet printer system towards the end of 2014, and in 2016 the company announced that it secured the "vast majority" of available TFE orders.

 The latest OLED encapsulation news: